 The motorhome solid surface countertops and sinks have a matte/satin finish.
-Soapy water or ammonia-based cleaners will remove most dirt and stains from all tops and bowls.
+Soapy water or ammonia-based cleaners will remove most dirt and stains from tops and bowls.
 Individual techniques may be used to remove different stains.
-Follow the recommendations below.
+Use the following the recommendations for solid surface care